repoze/repoze.what/docs/source/Manual/Predicates.rst

 "predicate checkers".

-A ``predicate`` is the condition that must be met for the user to be able to access the requested source.
-Such a predicate, or condition, may be made up of more predicates -- those are called `compound predicates`.
-Action controllers, or controllers, may have only one predicate, be it single or compound.
+A ``predicate`` is the condition that must be met for the user to be able to access the requested source (e.g., "The current user is not anonymous").
+Such a predicate, or condition, may be made up of more predicates -- those are called `compound predicates` (e.g., "The user is not anonymous `and` her IP address belongs to the company's intranet").

 A ``predicate checker`` is a class that checks whether a predicate or condition is met.